Choosing a Retrospective Topic

 Most of the time, this goal will come from the team, but sometimes, it's OK for the ScrumMaster to step in and challenge the team with a compelling challenge to explore.

 Geoff Watts is one of the leading Scrum thinkers in the world, and one of the few to hold both the Certified Scrum Trainer and Certified Enterprise Coach designation.
-As well as the popular book Scrum Mastery, Geoff is a sought after leadership coach and has also authored The Coach's Casebook: Mastering The Twelve Traits That Trap Us.Learn More
+As well as the popular agile books Scrum Mastery and Product Mastery, Geoff is a sought after leadership coach and has also authored the award-winning The Coach's Casebook: Mastering The Twelve Traits That Trap Us.Learn More